celia-nouri/ConversationALD/README.md

 # **ConversationALD: Graph Neural Networks for Abusive Language Detection in Social Media**

-This repository accompanies the paper:
+This repository accompanies the paper:  \
 **Graphically Speaking: Unmasking Abuse in Social Media with Conversation Insights**
-*Célia Nouri, Jean-Philippe Cointet, Chloé Clavel*
+*Célia Nouri, Jean-Philippe Cointet, Chloé Clavel, in Proceedings of the 63rd Annual Conference of the Association for Computational Linguistics, 2025*
 [arXiv:2504.01902](https://arxiv.org/abs/2504.01902)

 We introduce a graph-based approach to Abusive Language Detection (ALD) that models Reddit conversations as graphs, capturing both content and structural context.